ConnysCode/share.cny.sh/README.md

 ## Features

 - **Easy Link Conversion**: With share.cny.sh, you can quickly and effortlessly convert Apple Music track links into Spotify links.
 No need for manual searches or copy-pasting.
-- **Cross-Platform Compatibility**: Enjoy your music on both Apple Music and Spotify without worrying about platform restrictions.
-Convert and share tracks seamlessly.
 - **Flexible Setup Options**: Whether you prefer using Docker or npm, we've got you covered with multiple setup options to suit your preferences.

 ## Setup